Training and progression

 Loans and grants to cover tuition fees and maintenance

 Tuition fees have to be paid for postgraduate initial teacher training (ITT) courses and the amount of these will vary depending on the course and institution.
-Students from the UK and EU countries on full-time and part-time courses may be eligible for a loan to cover tuition fees.
+Students from the UK on full-time and part-time courses may be eligible for a loan to cover tuition fees.
+Fees and financial support for non-UK trainee teachers is available on the Get into Teaching website.

 UK students may also be able to apply for a student maintenance loan to help with accommodation and living costs.
 You only start making repayments to the loan once your income is over the threshold amount for your particular repayment plan.

-Other support is available for certain groups of students; for example, students with disabilities and students with dependent children.
+Other support is available for certain groups of students, such as students with disabilities and students with dependent children.
 If you're in financial hardship, you may also be eligible for help from your university.
 The student services department will be able to advise you about the support available.

 Funding for early years initial teacher training

-For those starting the main graduate entry training in 2024/25 the following funding is available:
+For those starting the main graduate entry training in 2024/25 the following funding was available:

 • A grant of £7,000 to cover course fees for all graduates.